-Physical inventory for each department/division will be conducted by the Property Office with a department/division representative.
+Physical inventory for each department/division will be conducted by the department/division by completing the Annual Property Certification given to a Property representative.
 Upon completion of physical inventory, the data collected is analyzed and cross-referenced with the initial inventory list.
 The department will be informed of any discrepancies or missing items.
 The Property Office will then work with the department to resolve any discrepancies or other issues that may have arisen during the inventory process.

 The department chair, or PI if sponsor funds are involved, is ultimately responsible for all assets in the custody of his/her department, regardless of end user.
-For this reason, the department chair or PI is required to sign and date any Loss, Damage, Destruction or Theft forms or any other necessary forms.
-Upon completion, the updated information from the scanning system database will be transferred to Banner.
+For this reason, the department chair or PI is required to sign and date Annual Property Certification accounting for any Damage, Destruction or Theft forms or any other necessary forms.
+Upon completion, the updated information from the scanning system database will be transferred to Banner Fixed Assets to support 2 CFR 200.313(d)(2).